michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

  - End on a high note (with a strong call to action, draw something out) These influenced a revision of my storyboard and story arc.

+> <a href="https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization?referrer=playlist-how_to_make_a_great_presentation" target="_blank">David McCandless</a>
+  - Relative numbers chang the story (look at relative figures as well)
+  - Bring the data alive
+  - Visualised data can change your mindset or approach to the same information; reduces the burden of information overload.

 4 . <a href="https://youtu.be/Mqrhn8khGLM" target="_blank">Explained | Racial Wealth Gap | FULL EPISODE | Netflix</a>
   - Consistent visualization/theme
   - Effective use of images and highlights